zsteinkamp/m4l-Modulation-Stepper/README.md

-# Automation Stepper
+# Modulation Stepper

-This is a Max For Live device that will turn continuous automation input into stair-stepped output.
+This is a Max For Live device that will turn continuous modulation input into stair-stepped output.
+It's similar to what a bitcrusher does to audio.

 For example, you can map an LFO outputting a sine wave to this device's input, then configure the device to generate steps at a tempo-synced or free time interval, automating up to 8 other parameters.

-Here is an image AutomationStepper turning a sine wave into 1/8 note steps.
+Here is an image Modulation Stepper turning a sine wave into 1/8 note steps.
+The blue line is the input signal and the orange line is the output signal.
 ![How it Looks](images/device.png)

 ## Installation

-[Download the newest .amxd file from the frozen/ directory](https://github.com/zsteinkamp/m4l-AutomationStepper/tree/main/frozen/) or clone this repository, and drag the `AutomationStepper.amxd` device into a track in Ableton Live.
+[Download the newest .amxd file from the frozen/ directory]() or clone this repository, and drag the `AutomationStepper.amxd` device into a track in Ableton Live.

 ## Changelog

+* 2022-12-05 [2](https://github.com/zsteinkamp/m4l-Modulation-Stepper/raw/main/frozen/Modulation%20Stepper%20v2.amxd) - Rename to Modulation Stepper; Use integer version numbers.
 * 2022-04-08 [0.0.1](https://github.com/zsteinkamp/m4l-AutomationStepper/raw/main/frozen/AutomationStepper-0.0.1.amxd) - Initial release.

 ## Usage

-Usually, you would map a MIDI controller or automation source to `Input`.
+Usually, you would map a MIDI controller or modulation source to `Input`.
 Then choose a step frequency (either in Hz or in note values).
 You can adjust the smoothing to create a portamento-like effect as the step moves from one value to another.

 Use the "Map" button to map the stepped output to another parameter.
-Click the `[=]` button in the upper left to reveal additional automation destination slots.
+Click the `[=]` button in the upper left to reveal additional modulation destination slots.

 ## TODO